Chess: Movement

 White moves first, after which players alternate turns.
 One piece is moved per turn (except when castling, during which two pieces are moved).
 In the diagrams, dots mark the squares to which each type of piece can move if unoccupied by friendly pieces and there are no intervening piece(s) of either color (except the knight, which leaps over any intervening pieces).
 With the sole exception of en passant, a piece captures an enemy piece by moving to the square it occupies, removing it from play and taking its place.
 The pawn is the only piece that does not capture the way it moves, and it is the only piece that moves and captures in only one direction (forwards from the player's perspective).
 A piece is said to control empty squares on which it could capture, attack squares with enemy pieces it could capture, and defend squares with pieces of the same color on which it could recapture.
-Moving is compulsory; a player may not skip a turn, even when having to move is detrimental.
+Moving is compulsory; a player may not skip a turn.